We recently received an update from our insurance company informing us of some added services to our plan.

 - Create activities that get employees up and moving around.

-For instance, I worked for a health care system that organized a walking program at lunch.
+For instance, I worked for a healthcare system that organized a walking program at lunch.

 They mapped out the path and recruited groups of employees to walk during their lunch break.
+I committed to a daily walk during my lunch break and truly enjoyed that time of moving around.
+I also took pride in counting my steps.

-That was more than 30 years ago for me and I still walk daily because of the habit they helped me form.
+That was more than 30 years ago for me, and I still walk daily because of the habit they helped me form.

 5. Sponsor An Organization in Your Community